ejp-rd-vp/vp-api-specs/README.md

           "operator": "="
         },
         {
-          "type": "causative gene",
+          "type": "obo:NCIT_C16612",
-          "id": "ZFAS1",
+          "id": "LAMP2",
           "operator": "="
         }
       ]
     }
 ```

-This filter is asking for individuals which have been diagnosed with Danon disease (obo:HP_0004322) and where ZFAS1 gene has been identified as causative.
-These filters are handled independently, this means that individuals with danon disease where ZFAS1 has been identified as a causative gene, specifically for Danon disease, will match the query.
-It also means that individuals with Danon disease and where ZSAF1 has been identified as a causative gene for a second rare disease, other than Danon disease, will also match this query.
+This filter is asking for individuals which have been diagnosed with Danon disease (ordo:Orphanet_34587) and where LAMP2 gene has been identified as causative.
+These filters are handled independently, this means that individuals with danon disease where LAMP2 has been identified as a causative gene, specifically for Danon disease, will match the query.
+It also means that individuals with Danon disease and where LAMP2 has been identified as a causative gene for a second rare disease, other than Danon disease, will also match this query.

 <table>